-For this year, the Swiss watchmaker has updated its Jules Audemars line of ladies watch with a discreet Audemars Piguet Jules Audemars Small Seconds ladies watch in white gold (Ref.
+For the year 2011, the Swiss watchmaker has updated its Jules Audemars line with a discreet Audemars Piguet Jules Audemars Small Seconds in white gold (Ref.
 77238BC.OO.A002CR.01).

 The watch is powered by the well-known AP Caliber 3090 hand-wound movement that offers some two days of uninterrupted operation and beats at a pretty slow pace of 21,600 semi-oscillations per hour.